-While the Glock 43 is obviously a larger gun overall, the grip length is nearly the exact same on the P938 and the Glock 43.
+While the Glock 43 is obviously a larger gun overall, the grip length is nearly the exact same as the P938 and the Glock 43.

-Now, the one thing that does differentiate the two is how protruded the magazine pinky attachments are.
+Now, the one thing that does differentiate the two is how protruded the magazine’s pinky attachments are.

 So as far as grip lengths go, they are going to get about the same.